jae0/aegis.polygons/inst/scripts/01_polygons.md

 This R-library serves three functions:

-- A front end to save/load polygons stored as Rdata or RDS files.
+- A front end to save/load polygons stored as Rdata or RDS files with labels conforming to aegis.* expectations.

 - To create polygons (areal units) for use in areal-unit modelling

-    - using tesselation of Voronoi triangles (see carstm examples in their own projects)
+    - using tesselation of Voronoi triangles (see [carstm examples](https://github.com/jae0/carstm/))

     - using simple lattice structure defined by "areal_units_resolution_km" (see below)